 These abilities are not granted to use arbitrarily.
 They cause us to be held responsible:

 “Do not blindly follow anything that is unknown to you!
-Since you have the ability of listening, foresight, and heart that makes decisions, you are held responsible for what you follow.”
-(Isra 17:36)
+Since you have the ability to listen, foresight, and heart that makes decisions, you are held responsible for what you follow.” (al-Isra 17:36)

 The verses whose meanings were distorted in the Quran translations are usually alleged to refute free will and promote fatalism.
 It is strange that people could fall into the trap of fatalism in a religion where God decrees “human has only that for which he strives (an-Najm 53:39)”.

-The basis of this false belief resides in assigning a distorted meaning to the most frequently used and fundamental verb “شاء = shaae” in the Quran.
+Fatalism or predeterminism take their roots in assigning a distorted meaning to the most frequently used and fundamental verb “شاء : shaae” in the Quran.
 For further details, please read the following article: http://www.islamandquran.org/research/false-roots-of-fatalism-in-islam-destiny-and-nature.html

 As we mentioned above, God has shown the right path and informed people of the consequences of their choices in His divine books.
 People will be rewarded or punished in the afterlife according to their choices in the world.
 God decrees about the day of judgment: